Dynamic Time Warping based Adversarial Framework for Time-Series Domain: Experiments and Results

 DTW-AR outperforms \cite{karim2020adversarial} due to following reasons: \begin{itemize} \item DTW-AR generates at least one adversarial example for every input $X \in \mathbb{R}^{n \times T}$ as shown in our experiments. \item Adversarial examples created by DTW-AR are highly effective against deep models relying on \cite{karim2020adversarial} for adversarial training as this baseline fails to create adversarial examples for many inputs and target classes (shown in \cite{karim2020adversarial}). \item Adversarial examples created by the method from \cite{karim2020adversarial} does not evade deep models from DTW-AR based adversarial training. \end{itemize}

 \textbf{Computational runtime of DTW-AR vs. DTW.} As explained in the technical section, optimization based attack algorithm requires a large number of iterations to create a highly-similar adversarial example.
 For example, $10^3$ iterations is the required default choice for CW to create successful attacks, especially, for large time-series in our experiments.
 The exact DTW method is non-differentiable, thus, it is not possible to perform experiments to compare DTW-AR method to the exact DTW method.
 Hence, we assume that each iteration will compute the optimal DTW path and use it instead of the random path.
-To assess the runtime of computing the DTW measure, we employ three different approaches: 1) The standard DTW algorithm, 2) FastDTW \cite{salvador2007fastdtw} that is introduced as a very fast and accurate DTW variant that works on lower resolutions of the data, and 3) cDTW \cite{wu2020cdtw} that is a different variant of FastDTW.
+To assess the runtime of computing the DTW measure, we employ three different approaches: 1) The standard DTW algorithm, 2) The FastDTW \cite{salvador2007fastdtw} that was introduced to overcome DTW computational challenges, and 3) cDTW \cite{dau2018optimizing} that measures DTW in a constrained manner using warping windows.
+We note that FastDTW was proven to be inaccurate, and cDTW is faster and more accurate for computing DTW measure \cite{wu2020cdtw}.
+We show both baselines for the sake of completeness.
 We provide the runtime of performing each iteration using the different algorithms in Figure \ref{fig:runtime}.
 We can clearly observe that DTW-AR is orders of magnitude faster than the standard DTW and the accelerated DTW algorithms.
 The overall computational cost will be significantly reduced using DTW-AR compared to exact DTW or soft-DTW \cite{cuturi2017soft} for large-size time-series signals.

 \textbf{DTW-AR extension to other multivariate DTW measures.}The DTW-AR framework relies on the distance function $dist_P(X,Z) = \sum_{(i,j)\in P}d(X_i,Z_j)$ between two time-series signals $X$ and $Z$ according to an alignment path $P$ to measure their similarity.
 Extending the DTW notion from univariate to multivariate is a known problem, where depending on the application, researchers' suggest to change the definition of $dist_P(X,Z)$ to better fit the characteristics of the application at hand.
 In all cases, DTW-AR relies on using the final cost matrix $ DTW(X,Z) = \displaystyle \min_P dist_P(X,Z)$ using dynamic programming $C_{i,j} = d(X_i, Z_j) + \min \big\{C_{i-1,j}, C_{i,j-1}, C_{i-1,j-1} \big\}$.
 Therefore, the use of different variants of $dist_P(X,Z)$ (e.g., $DTW_I$ or $DTW_D$ \cite{shokoohi2017generalizing}) will only affect the cost matrix values, but will not change the assumptions and applicability of DTW-AR.
 Therefore, DTW-AR is general and can work with any variant of DTW.
 In Figure \ref{fig:advatkDTWA}, we demonstrate that using a different family of DTW ($DTW_I$) does not have a major impact on DTW-AR's performance and effectiveness.
 The performance of DTW-AR framework using both alternative measures of multi-variate DTW does not affect the overall performance.
 Therefore, for a given specific application, the practitioner can configure DTW-AR appropriately.